Tre'Davious White: Buffalo Bills (second stint)

 On April 17, 2025, the Buffalo Bills signed White to a one-year, $6.8 million contract.
 Intended to be a mentor and backup to first-round draft pick Maxwell Hairston, White was forced to start early in the season due to injuries to Hairston and other Bills cornerbacks.
-His play was described as "underperforming" due to his "sapped" athleticism at this point of his career, allowing a 117 passer rating when targeted through the first six games of the season.
+His play was described as "underperforming" due to his "sapped" athleticism at this point of his career and a preseason groin injury, allowing a 117 passer rating when targeted through the first six games of the season.
+Once Hairston was activated, White and Hairston began alternating playing time with one another, though the former continued to start and out-snapped the latter against the Pittsburgh Steelers as Buffalo's pass defense improved as a whole in the second half of the season.
+He finished the 2025 season with 40 tackles, one interception, and ten passes defended.